 1 Support the new RAT(s), the Evolved E-UTRA, and non-3GPP access types.
 GERAN and UTRAN are not supported:

-a) As part of non- 3GPP access types, WLAN access and Fixed access shall be supported.
+a) As part of non- 3GPP access types, WLAN access (including “untrusted WLAN” according to the meaning defined in pre Rel.
+14 for the term “untrusted”) and Fixed access shall be supported.
 Support for satellite access is FFS.

 2 Support unified authentication framework for different access systems.